leyaoliatan/Draw-a-heart-shape/README.md

 # Draw-a-heart-shape
+*Note, you may download the entire code (turtle.py) in the 'master' branch.

 Turtle is a cute and amzing library in python.
 Let's draw a heart shape with turtle.
 This will be my very first project here.

 Drawing a heart shape is not something new.
 There are lots of exsiting code for referring (e.g. [geeks for geeks](https://www.geeksforgeeks.org/draw-heart-using-turtle-graphics-in-python)) However, when checking such example codes, my concern is that how did they get such precise parameters?
 It's not very intuitive.
 So this project is a simple version of deriving the parameters: